-For example, Facebook is still a casual place to hang out and post cute pictures enter into discussion with family and friends etc. Twitter, on the other hand, lends itself to news and character-limited comments and opinions.
+For example, Facebook is still a casual place to hang out and post cute pictures enter into discussions with family and friends etc. Twitter, on the other hand, lends itself to news and character-limited comments and opinions.

 Your audience too has platform preferences and with each platform a set of expectations based on the platform and your brand.
-For example, showing off your personality on Twitter, Facebook and YouTube is considered acceptable but not so much on LinkedIn according to research.
+For example, showing off your personality on Twitter, Facebook and YouTube are considered acceptable but not so much on LinkedIn according to research.

 So, take the time to craft unique messages for each platform, like Whole Foods does on their Facebook page with information, contests, offers and news around their products.

 To boost your blog posts it is important to share it on social media.

 But is that enough?
 What makes for successful posts on social media?

 If the purpose is to gain increased visibility then those posts should have plenty of shares and or likes and have people comment on it.

 However, just posting your blog posts won’t achieve the visibility you need.
 Asking people to “reshare it” also won’t give you what you are after.
 So instead post relevant content that promotes discussion or offers incentives.
 Then ask people for platform-specific calls to action.